bckenstler/CLR/README.md

 Example:

 ![Alt text](images/reset.png?raw=true "Title")

 ## Choosing a suitable base_lr/max_lr (LR Range Test)
 <img src="images/lrtest.png" width="500" height="300" />

-The authors offer a simple approach to determining the boundaries of your cycle by increasing the learning rate over a number of epochs and observing the results.
+The author offers a simple approach to determining the boundaries of your cycle by increasing the learning rate over a number of epochs and observing the results.
 They refer to this as an "LR range test."

 An LR range test can be done using the `triangular` policy; simply set `base_lr` and `max_lr` to define the entire range you wish to test over, and set `step_size` to be the total number of iterations in the number of epochs you wish to test on.
 This linearly increases the learning rate at each iteration over the range desired.

-The authors suggest choosing `base_lr` and `max_lr` by plotting accuracy vs. learning rate.
+The author suggests choosing `base_lr` and `max_lr` by plotting accuracy vs. learning rate.
 Choose `base_lr` to be the learning rate where accuracy starts to increase, and choose `max_lr` to be the learning rate where accuracy starts to slow, oscillate, or fall (the elbow).
-In the example above, they chose 0.001 and 0.006 as `base_lr` and `max_lr` respectively.
+In the example above, Smith chose 0.001 and 0.006 as `base_lr` and `max_lr` respectively.

 ### Plotting Accuracy vs. Learning Rate
 In order to plot accuracy vs learning rate, you can use the `.history` attribute to get the learning rates and accuracy at each iteration.